Displaced

 Exposition Displaced: the Belgian refugees of the First World War

 In 1914, 1,5 million Belgians – a quarter of the population at the time – fled the violence of war.
 An estimated 600,000 remained abroad for the duration of the conflict, primarily in France, Britain, and the Netherlands.
 Moreover, thousands of others were displaced by force.
 Soldiers on both sides of the front evacuated these civilians, whose homes had become too dangerous due to the advancing war.Many became "refugees in their own country."
-At the end of the war, they faced a difficult return, sometimes lasting years.
+At the end of the war, they faced a difficult return.
 Some never returned because they saw no future in their homeland.

 More information